-For doctors, highly educated professionals, and very frugal early savers, simply working a job and saving and investing can be enough.
+For doctors, high-paid lawyers, and very frugal early savers, working a job and saving and investing can be enough.

-But I’m convinced it is not enough for a lot of us.
+But I’m convinced it is not enough for most of us.

 Many of us have average careers in expensive cities.
 A lot of us aren’t intellectually gifted and don’t have a premium education.
 Some of us live in areas of low economic activity lacking good local job opportunities.